numpy/numpy/doc/neps/missing-data.rst

 numpy.ma
     The existing implementation of a particular form of masked arrays, which is part of the NumPy codebase.

+Python API
+    All the interface mechanisms that are exposed to Python code for using missing values in NumPy.
+This API is designed to be Pythonic and fit into the way NumPy works as much as possible.

+C API
+    All the implementation mechanisms exposed for CPython extensions written in C that want to support NumPy missing value support.
+    This API is designed to be as natural as possible in C, and is usually prioritizes flexibility and high performance.

 ********************************
 Missing Values as Seen in Python